Considering opening a pop-up salon in a town centre to boost Christmas sale?

 1. Setting up and sourcing the premises

 Bad economy?
 Good for you!
 And I am not trying to be mean, but in challenging times, one thing there is no lack of is abandoned empty premises in the middle of the town centres.
-That opens up whole new opportunities to businesses such as your salons to turn ugly buildings into thriving hub of creativity and a place where cash is exchanged, benefiting not only your salons, but the city you love as well.
+That opens up whole new opportunities to businesses such as your salons to turn ugly buildings into a thriving hub of creativity and a place where cash is exchanged, benefiting not only your salons but the city you love as well.

 If your salon is based in a similar city as we are here in Manchester, in the UK, one thing you will have no lack of is great premises desperately lying empty in the heart of the city centres.
-It’s relatively easy to source and track the owners of such properties, some of them are privately owned real estate agents and others may belong to the councils, and with a bit of research and luck you can easily negotiate renting a unit for your pop-up salon over the Christmas period.
+It’s relatively easy to source and track the owners of such properties, some of them are privately owned real estate agents and others may belong to the councils, and with a bit of research and luck, you can easily negotiate to rent a unit for your pop-up salon over the Christmas period.

 3. Beyond empty premises

-Obviously empty buildings are not the only options for pop-ups, winter markets, temporary pods and sheds can be literally popped up freestanding in the middle of the busy hot spots.
-Other venues to consider popping up are places such as fun holiday running races, ice-rinks, even restaurants and corporate sites.
-With a little bit of creativity you can strike a really good deal to not only pop a shop, but also secure a clientele over the Christmas period.
+Obviously empty buildings are not the only options for pop-ups, winter markets, temporary pods, and sheds can be literally popped up freestanding in the middle of the busy hot spots.
+Other venues to consider popping up are places such as fun holiday running races, ice-rinks, even restaurants, and corporate sites.
+With a little bit of creativity, you can strike a really good deal to not only pop a shop but also secure a clientele over the Christmas period.

 4. Beyond holidays

-The good thing about pop-up salon models is of course its ability to replicate the model beyond holidays.
+The good thing about pop-up salon models is, of course, its ability to replicate the model beyond holidays.
 Once you get the system working, look at the calendar and start scheduling your next pop-up events in your city around other holidays, festivals and events.

 5. Empowering and rewarding stylists